Mount Gravatt, Queensland: History

 Griffith University (in neighbouring Nathan) opened its main campus in 1975.

 Yarranlea State School opened in Yarranlea (in the Toowoomba Region) on 22 January 1883 and closed on 9 December 1977.
 In 1979 it was relocated to Mount Gravatt College of Advanced Education (a teacher training institution) as a museum school.
 It was then relocated to the Griffith University campus and reopened on 27 January 1987, known as Old Yarranlea State School) to provide teacher training in a one-teacher school environment (typical of schools in many regional communities of Queensland).To that end, enrolments in the school were limited to 18 students.
 However, the school was closed at the end 2013 due to having fewer than 150 students and being within five kilometres of three state schools.
 Due to the support of parents and the public, it reopened as Yarranlea Primary School (an independent school) in July 2014.

-Mount Gravatt was once a popular destination of German, Irish and English Immigrants to Australia after World War 1 and 2.
-The suburb has a growing number of Southern European Australians (mostly from Greece and Italy).

 Circa 1975, the suburb was populated by middle class, young families seeking stability.